Movie Review: A mercurial Kieran Culkin shines in Jesse Eisenberg’s deft, accomplished ‘A Real Pain’ - WTOP News

 There is David’s very real pain, an anxiety that forces him to take pills each day.
 There’s Benji’s pain, which not long ago has sent him into a very dangerous tailspin.

-But, Eisenberg seems to be asking, how “valid” are these types of pain set against the historic pain that the film explores in Poland — a place where, as his camera shows empty streets where life once teemed, an entire people was erased by the Nazis?
+But, Eisenberg seems to be asking, how “valid” are these types of pain set against the historic pain that the film explores in Poland?
+A place where, as he shows in a striking shot of empty streets where life once teemed, an entire community was erased by the Nazis.

 It’s quite a journey for one film.
 All credit to Eisenberg, and his superb co-star, for making the road trip so thought-provoking.